 Note that even by the 1990s Tianjin municipality (like Beijing) was largely rural, way beyond the city itself.
 It is an extremely fruitful area for fieldwork, where we sadly didn’t have enough time to study.
-I’ve already mentioned some groups in Wuqing county.
+I’ve already mentioned some groups in Wuqing county; see also Tianjin: a folk Buddhist group and Ritual groups of suburban Beijing.

-The whole Tianjin region is also notable for its large ritual percussion ensembles called “dharma-drumming associations” (faguhui), again Buddhist-transmitted; many of them also include a subsidiary shengguan repertoire, although their liturgical/ritual element is slight.
+The Tianjin region is also notable for its large ritual percussion ensembles called “dharma-drumming associations” (fagu hui), again mostly Buddhist-transmitted; many of them also include a subsidiary shengguan repertoire, although their liturgical/ritual element is slight.
 Apart from all the Buddhist and Daoist clerics before 1949 who performed folk ritual, senior villagers also recalled Buddhist nuns in the area who played shengguan wind ensemble as part of their liturgy.

 Here there were many Daoist-transmitted associations, like Baiyangshu village in Fujunmiao district; and we also found a network of Heaven and Earth Teachings sectarian associations.
 We’ve found sectarian groups (Laofomen, Hunyuan, Hongyang, and so on) just about everywhere, as in the western area around Yixian, in Xushui, and in Xiongxian.